Inside Ferrari's In-House Design: The Source of Its Power

 FERRARI DESIGN.
 CREATIVE JOURNEYS 2010-2025

-An exhibition titled "Ferrari Design: Creative Journeys 2010-2025" is being held at the National Automobile Museum of Turin (MAUTO) in Italy until April 12, 2026.
-This exhibition offers a glimpse into the design development that has unfolded over the past 15 years.
+The exhibition "Ferrari Design: Creative Journeys 2010-2025" is being held at the National Automobile Museum of Turin (MAUTO) in Italy until April 12, 2026.
+This special exhibition offers a glimpse into the design development that has unfolded over the past 15 years.
 Akio Lorenzo Oya, a journalist based in Italy, reports.

 Text by Akio Lorenzo OYA | Photographs by Akio Lorenzo OYA / Ferrari

 In the autumn of 2025, MAUTO unveiled a new permanent section dedicated to car design.
-This exhibition, the first to utilize the adjacent space, was realized through the collaboration of Centro Stile Ferrari (the styling center) and the Ferrari Museums (Modena and Maranello).
-Under the direction of Chief Design Officer (CDO) Flavio Manzoni, 11 out of over 70 models created since 2010 were selected.
-The exhibition also presents the creation process through sketches, ideas, and videos.
+This special exhibition, utilizing adjacent space, is the first of its kind, realized through the collaboration of Ferrari's Centro Stile (Styling Center) and the Ferrari Museums (Modena and Maranello).
+Under Chief Design Officer (CDO) Flavio Manzoni, 11 cars were selected from over 70 models created since 2010, with accompanying concept sketches and videos to illustrate the creation process.

 The exhibition models as of February 2026 and the reasons for their selection are as follows: